tirsdag 30. juni 2020

 tough :)

-sequel is high, the company has committed its resources to several original movie concepts from June 7, 2019.
-And that there wouldn`t be any sequels to Pixar's other films.
-Regardless of how the premise lends to a sequel, Inside Out is an evidence of how a truly intriguing premise a company dares to execute in a animated film.
-And it´s a good movie on it´s own right.
+Regardless of how the premise lends to a sequel (which is going to be released in 2024), Inside Out is an evidence of how a truly intriguing premise a company dares to execute in a animated film.
+And it`s a good movie on it`s own right.
 While it may have a couple of shortcomings, it still rank among Pixar´s very best movies.
-So Happy Fifth Anniversary, Inside Out and may you continue to have many more.
+So as this entry was written to synergize with it`s Fifth Anniversary, there`s nothing left to say Happy Past Fifth Anniversary, Inside Out and may you continue to have many more.

 At least it´s not Upside Down ;)